Nutritional muscular dystrophy: Clinical symptoms

-Treatment & Prevention
+Treatment & prevention

-If the diet is deficient supplement with selenium and/or vitamin E. Injections can be given to treat the condition or as a preventative measure.
+If the diet is deficient, supplement with selenium and/or vitamin E. Injections can be given to treat the condition or as a preventative measure.

 Horses

 In equids, it is most common in the first twelve months of life.
 Neonatal foals born to dams that are selenium-deficient often develop the condition.
-There are two forms: peracute, and subacute.
+There are two forms: peracute and subacute.
 The peracute form is characterized by recumbency, tachypnea, dyspnea, myalgia, cardiac arrhythmias, and rapid death.
 The subacute form causes weakness, fasciculations, cramping, and stiffness of muscles, which can lead to recumbency, as well as a stilted gait, dysphagia, ptyalism, and a weak suckle.
 It may be treated with selenium supplementation, but there is a 30–45% mortality rate.
 Other sequelae include aspiration pneumonia, failure of passive transfer, and stunting of growth.

 Clinical laboratory changes include evidence of rhabdomyolysis (elevated CK and AST, myoglobinuria) and low blood selenium levels.
 On necropsy, muscles are pale with areas of necrosis and edema evidenced as white streaks.

 Horses may also develop a more chronic delayed form of the disease called Neuroaxonal Dystrophy (NAD) or Equine Degenerative Myeloencephalopathy (EDM).
 EDM is a more severe form of NAD.
 The diseases are characterized by the damage and degeneration of the central nervous system.
 This disease process is heritable in certain breed bloodlines, such as Quarter Horse, Appaloosa, Morgan, Lusitano, and Arabian.
 It is hypothesized that horses develop this disease continuum because they have a defect in the uptake or utilization of Vitamin E and therefore have a higher baseline requirement.

-Sheep (Stiff Lamb Disease)
+Sheep (stiff lamb disease)

 In lambs, the disease typically occurs between 3 and 8 weeks of age, but may occur in older lambs as well.
 Progressive paralysis occurs, which is evident through the following symptoms: arched back, difficulty moving and an open shouldered stance.
 Cardiac failure may occur in two forms: sudden heart failure or gradual cardiac failure characterized by lung anemia that causes death due to suffocation.

 Ewes may be given an injection of vitamin E/selenium prior to lambing to prevent deficiencies in lambs.
 In areas, such as Ontario, where lambs are highly susceptible to the condition, management practices should include vitamin E/selenium injections.

 Cattle

 In dairy breeds, the disease may occur in calves between birth and 4 months of age.
 In rustic breeds or beef cattle, heifers and young steers up to 12 months of age can be affected.
-In calves, muscles in upper portion of the front legs and the hind legs are degraded, causing the animal to have a stiff gait and it may have difficulty standing.
+In calves, muscles in the upper portion of the front legs and the hind legs are degraded, causing the animal to have a stiff gait, and it may have difficulty standing.
 The disease may also present in the form of respiratory distress.